Nails that leave a lasting impression...

 Concern: My friends have told me when they break an acrylic nail it really really hurts!

 Solution: This can happen if the acrylic liquid (monomer) being used contains MMA, which is a substance banned for use in artificial nail products in Canada.
 MMA acrylic is commonly known as "dental acrylic" and it is so strong that when it is applied to the nail, it bonds like cement.
-This acrylic is not meant to be used on fingernails.
+This acrylic is not meant to be used on fingernails (it is used in the dental industry).
 Not only does it create such a strong bond, it can cause an allergic reaction with overexposure.
 It is not flexible enough to give when you accidentally catch your nail.
 Sometimes this results in your nail being torn off the nail bed.
 Not only is this painful, it is entirely unnecessary.
 How to prevent this?
 Besides being careful how you treat your nails the number one thing you need to be aware of is the use of this product in discount nail salons.
-Most professionally-trained nail technicians use a type of acrylic meant for nails, not teeth, which is more expensive.
+Most professionally-trained nail technicians use a type of acrylic meant for nails, not dentures, which is more expensive.
 It also doesn't turn yellow, comes in a beautiful variety of colours, and creates safe and beautiful enhancements.

 Concern: My nails need to “breathe” so I need to give them a rest from artificial enhancements.